“Yowww,” cried The Doctor and jumped back

 Felinites had completely different blood groups to other humanoids, The

 Doctor remembered.
-And there was no way the children could give blood
+There was no way the children could give blood at their

-at their age.
+age.
 Only one thing for it.
 He told Wyn to take over the suturing.
+It

-It was fairly straight forward now and began to set up a simple gravity
+was fairly straight forward now and began to set up a simple gravity transfusion,

-transfusion, taping the needle at one end of the tube into Gordo’s
+taping the needle at one end of the tube into Gordo’s vein before

-vein before rolling up his own sleeve and inserting the other end into
+rolling up his own sleeve and inserting the other end into his upper arm.

 “Time Lord blood is universal,” he assured her.
 “Perfectly